alexknvl/fuzzball-servers/README.md

 the scala fuzzer.

 ## Compiling
 You *will* need to modify `build.gradle` and set the right dotty version (i.e. a locally published SNAPSHOT).
 You may need to compile & install [tracehash](https://github.com/alexknvl/tracehash) and add it to dependencies in `:fuzzball-dotc`.
+Please ask @alexknvl on [Dotty Gitter](https://gitter.im/lampepfl/dotty) if you need any help running it.

 ## Running
 ```